Alajuwon/ElkProj1-GS/README.md

 - Update the filebeat-configuration.yml file to include...
 The IP address with the IP address of your ELK machine
 - Run the playbook, and navigate to ELK server's IP from your web browser to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-The filebeat-playbook.YML file is the playbook file to be copied to /etc/filebeat/roles
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-You update the filebeat-config.yml file.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ Which ever IP address of the web1 or web2 you want to use
+The filebeat-playbook.YML file is the playbook file to be copied to /etc/filebeat/roles You update the filebeat-config.yml file, and which ever IP address of the web1 or web2 machine you want to use is where you specify.
-- _Which URL do you navigate to in order to check that the ELK server is running? http://your-Elk-IP:5601/app/kibana
+- The URL you navigate to to check the Elk server is running is: http://your-Elk-IP:5601/app/kibana
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._